 Throughout the measurement process, I was really impressed by Syafiq’s dedication to the details.
 For example, he even pinned up the bottom of the jacket to make it shorter, so as to give me a better idea how the fit of my actual garment would look like!
 He didn’t just say: “Oh, it will look shorter”.
 He took initiative, and went the extra mile.
 Kudos to Syafiq for that!

 Thereafter, I tried on the vest and jacket.
-Again, Syafiq pointed out the areas which they have nailed (the shoulders, in this case), but also bluntly raised areas which he felt can be done better, such as the length of the sleeves and the drape of the back.
+Again, Syafiq pointed out the areas which they have nailed (the shoulders, in this case), but also bluntly raised areas that he felt can be done better, such as the length of the sleeves and the drape of the back.
 With the knowledge that Syafiq has identified numerous areas for improvement under his watchful eye, I went back with confidence.

 Conclusion – so Edit Suits Co. “shiok” or not?

 I definitely enjoyed my tailoring experience over at Edit Suits.
-The entire process was seamless and efficient, and I didn’t feel overwhelmed or lost at any point of time.
+The entire process was seamless and efficient, and I didn’t feel overwhelmed or lost at any point in time.
 I have to say, a big part of that was due to Syafiq – his experience shines through, and there’s a sort of je ne sais quoi to him that sets you instantly at ease.
-Furthermore, given Edit Suits’ modern back-end system, the stylist attending to you (even if he/she is different than the original stylist you had) would know the details of your previous purchase orders, such as your measurements, purchase history, favourite customisations, etc even before you come for your appointment!
+Furthermore, given Edit Suits’ modern back-end system, the stylist attending to you (even if he/she is different from the original stylist you had) would know the details of your previous purchase orders, such as your measurements, purchase history, favourite customisations, etc even before you come for your appointment!
 The online shop system was an eye-opener as well, whereby I could place subsequent orders (and customise them to my liking) thereafter from the comfort of my home.
 However, that modern convenience comes with a trade-off – the traditional basted fitting being a victim.
 Given Syafiq’s meticulousness during the measurement process, I’m pretty sure that the fit will turn out great.
 However, the basted fitting process is more than just the fit – it’s an experience in itself, seeing the tailor unravel the baste stitches that they have painstakingly stitched.
 That being said, if you don’t have a particular passion for tailoring, and simply want some great fitting clothes and convenience, I’ll definitely recommend Edit Suits.

 Read Part 2 of the review here, whereby I reviewed the fit and workmanship of the finished garments!